ssouffri/sublime-celery-csv/README.md

 # sublime-celery-csv
-A sublime plugin that enables opening a csv view for any celery queue.
+A [Sublime Text](https://www.sublimetext.com) plugin that enables opening a [csv](https://packagecontrol.io/packages/Advanced%20CSV) view for any [celery](http://www.celeryproject.org/) queue.
 Rows correspond to tasks.
 Columns correspond to input arguments, results and task properties like priority, status, worker-info.

 Adding a row creates a new task.
 Deleting a row aborts the task.
-If the task completes the row will be updated with the results.
+If the task completes or the task state changes the row will be updated with the results.

 Bad input arguments are hightlighted in red.
 Argument fields become read-only after a task is launched.
 Result and task-status columns are always read-only.